Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 ## Create a new Feature Toggle {#create-a-new-feature-toggle}

 :::caution Removal notice

-This endpoint was removed in Unleash v5.
+This endpoint was removed in Unleash v5 (deprecated since v4).
 Please use the [project-based endpoint to create feature toggles](/reference/api/legacy/unleash/admin/features-v2.md#create-toggle) instead.

 :::